SylverFox/Athena/README.md

 git clone https://github.com/SylverFox/Athena.git
 ```

-Then move into the project with `cd Athena` and start the server
+Then move into the project with `cd Athena` and install dependencies

 ```
-[sudo] npm start
+npm install
 ```

+and start the server `[sudo] npm start`

-If you are running the app on production, make sure to set the environment variable
+If you are running the app on production, make sure to set the node environment variable to production before starting

 - **linux**: `export NODE_ENV=production`
 - **windows**: `set NODE_ENV=production`

-And start the server
+Also take a look at `config.js` for any configuration you might want to change

 ## License